Manage locations for SIP trunk service providers in Skype for Business Server 2015

-To configure Lync Server to automatically locate clients within a network, you need to either populate the Location Information service database with a network wiremap and publish the locations, or link to an external database that already contains the correct mappings.
+To configure Skype for Business Server to automatically locate clients within a network, you need to either populate the Location Information service database with a network wiremap and publish the locations, or link to an external database that already contains the correct mappings.
 As part of this process, you need to validate the civic addresses of the locations with your E9-1-1 service provider.
-For details, see Configure the Location Database in the Deployment documentation.
+For details, see Configure the location database in Lync Server 2013 in the Deployment documentation.

 You populate the Location Information service database with an Emergency Response Location (ERL), which consists of a civic address and the specific address within a building.
 The Location Information service Location field, which is the specific location within a building, has a maximum length of 20 characters (including spaces).
 Within that limited length, try to include the following: